 These voucher scams are depressingly common – you can see how other supermarkets are targeted here – so it's important you stay vigilant and remember the golden rule: supermarkets will never contact you out of the blue and ask you to share personal details in return for prizes or vouchers.

 If you're in any way unsure, you could check with the customer services team of the shop in question.
-Don't click on any links contained in the email or voucher in question, but rather look up the contact info separately.

 The scam we spotted starts by claiming "You have been selected to take part in our short survey to get a £45 Voucher at Tesco", as you can see from this screengrab we took.
 If you want to see a larger version, click on the image and it'll open in a new window.